-If you have five plus years to buy a house, you might consider a good multi-cap fund to save towards the down payment.
+If you have five plus years to buy a house, you might consider a good flexi-cap fund to save towards the down payment.
 If you have a shorter time frame in mind, hybrid-fund categories such as aggressive hybrid, conservative hybrid or equity-savings funds are good vehicles in which to invest towards your down payment.
 Choose from these three categories based on your risk appetite.
 If you absolutely cannot afford to fall short in five years, an equity-savings fund may be your best bet.

 4. Prioritise location